ryanmat/mcp-server-logicmonitor/README.md

 - "Show me the response times for website ID 100"
 - "What properties does device ID 100 have?"
 - "Update the location property on device 100 to US-West"
+- "List all reports"
+- "Run the Daily Alert Summary report"

 ## Development